 The video is also available in Spanish.

 The requirement applies to individuals of all ages, including children.
 An adult or married couple who can claim a child or another individual as a dependent for federal income tax purposes is responsible for making the payment if the dependent does not have coverage or an exemption.
+For more information, check out the Internal Revenue Service (IRS) fact sheet about making a shared responsibility payment.

 Exemptions from the Individual Responsibility Payment